How to Scale Apps in App Platform

 XL build resources (8 CPUs and 20 GiB of memory during builds) are now enabled by default for all apps and do not require configuration or scaling.

-Autoscaling automatically adds or removes containers based on workload.
-This is useful for apps with high but inconsistent traffic.
-Autoscaling monitors the average CPU usage across all containers.
-If usage exceeds the specified threshold, additional containers can be added.
-If usage falls below the threshold, containers can be removed.
+• CPU-based autoscaling monitors the average CPU usage across all containers.
+If usage exceeds the specified threshold, additional containers are added.
+If it falls below the threshold, containers are removed.
+CPU-based autoscaling requires a dedicated CPU plan.

 Traffic is distributed based on the number of requests each container is handling, not by CPU alone.
 This means a container may still receive new requests even if it’s near 100% CPU usage.
 To improve traffic distribution, consider increasing the minimum container count or lowering the CPU threshold to scale earlier.